Monitor files and directories in Splunk Enterprise with Splunk Web

 - Click Next.

-If you specified a directory in the File or Directory field, Splunk Enterprise refreshes the screen to show fields for allow list and deny list.
+If you specified a directory in the File or Directory field, Splunk Enterprise refreshes the screen to show fields for include list and exclude list.
 These fields let you type regular expressions that Splunk Enterprise then uses to match files for inclusion or exclusion.
 Otherwise, Splunk Enterprise proceeds to the Set Sourcetype page where you can preview how Splunk Enterprise proposes to index the events.

 For more information on how to include and exclude data, see Include or exclude specific incoming data.